sirupsen/progressrus/README.md

 # Progressrus

 `Progressrus` provides progress status of long-running jobs.
+The progress is stored in persistence layer.
+Progressrus currently ships with a Redis adapter, but is written in an agnostic way, where multiple layers can be used at the same time.
+For example, one a message queue adapter too for real-time updates.

-The progress is stored in some kind of database.
-Progressrus currently ships with a Redis adapter.
-Think of it as a progress bar where instead of flushing the progress to `stdout`, it's stored in a data store.
+Think of Progressrus as a progress bar where instead of flushing the progress to `stdout`, it's pushed to one or more data stores.
 It can be used with a background job engine or just about anything where you need to show the progress in a different location than the long-running operation.

-It works by instructing `Progressrus` about the finishing point.
+It works by instructing `Progressrus` about the finishing point (total).
 When the job makes progress towards the total, the job calls `tick`.
-With ticks 2 seconds apart (configurable) the progress is updated in the data store.
+With ticks second(s) apart (configurable) the progress is updated in the data store(s).
 This prevents a job processing e.g. 100 records to hit the data store 100 times.
 Combination of adapters is planned, so you can publish to some kind of real-time data source, Redis and even stdout at the same time.

 `Progressrus` keeps track of the jobs in some scope.
 This could be a `user_id`.
 This makes it easy to find the jobs and their progress for a specific user,